Written By: Shreya Patil

 What About the Mirror Site stake.bet?

 Some users on Reddit found that stake.bet worked when stake.com did not.
 However, with the Online Gaming Act 2025 now in force, using mirror sites is no longer a safe option.
 The law covers all real-money gaming access, including through alternate domains.
+The NOGC maintains a “Negative List” of prohibited domains and mirror sites that are updated weekly for blocking.

 Where Else Is Stake Banned?